Research

 Current hobbies include woodworking, designing and sewing hiking gear, and going on challenging hikes.

-1. Advanced NLP” aka 6.861 at MIT.
-(500 students).
+1. Quantitative Methods for NLP” aka 6.861.
+(400+ students).
 Topics include text classification, language modelling, seq2seq models, transformers, and structured models.
 Students will also work on a significant research project.

 PAST STUDENTS